markpackham/HyperionDevReact-AppCapstoneProject/README.md

 - Bootstrap is used for modals and styling and included via the React Bootstrap UI library
 - Concurrently is used so a simple "npm start" will install all modules and run the app at the same time
+- DOMPurify is used to remove malicious code when dealing with username fields in forms
 - Font Awesome's CDN is used to provide icons
 - Formik for form validation feedback
 - React frontend to register, login, products & cart